kernyan/CarND-Controls-PID-P4/README.md

 ```
 d_error = difference in CTE between t and t-1
 ```
 This can be interpreted as a term that corrects for overshooting from the impact of Kp.
-Comparing between (9) and (10), it's clear that Kd stabilizes the car once it reaches the middle of the lane due to Kp correction.
+Comparing between (9) and (10), it's clear that Kd has the effect of stabilizing the car once it reaches the middle of the lane due to Kp correction.

-Left image : Kd = 0
+Kd = 0
+![alt text][image3]

-Right image : Kd = 5
+Kd = 5

-![alt text][image3] ![alt text][image4]
+![alt text][image4]

 #### Throttle Control Model